-Table 4 provides more detailed information on the number, length, and duration of CRs enacted for FY1977-FY2016.
+Table 5 provides more detailed information on the number, length, and duration of CRs enacted for FY1977-FY2019.
 As indicated previously, this represents the period after the start of the federal fiscal year was moved from July 1 to October 1 by the Congressional Budget Act.

-31 For further information on the appropriations context for FY2001, see "Longest Appropriations Cycle in Five Years Ends with Omnibus Spending Bill," Congressional Quarterly Almanac, 106th Cong., 2nd sess.
+25 For further information on the appropriations context for FY2001, see "Longest Appropriations Cycle in Five Years Ends with Omnibus Spending Bill," Congressional Quarterly Almanac, 106th Cong., 2nd sess.
 (2000), vol. LVI, pp. 2-3 through 2-6.

 Figure 1.
-Duration of Continuing Resolutions (CRs): FY1998-FY2016
+Duration of Continuing Resolutions (CRs): FY1998-FY2019

 Notes: Each segment of a bar for a fiscal year represents the duration in days of one CR.
-The left-most segment represents the first CR, effective beginning on October I (the start of the fiscal year).
-In the case of the initial CR for a fiscal year, duration in days is measured from the first day of the year through the expiration date.
-For subsequent CRs for a fiscal year, duration in days is measured from the day after the expiration of the preceding CR.
-Please see the notes to Table 2 in this report for a further explanation of the methodology for this figure.
+The left-most segment represents the first CR, effect I (the start of the fiscal year).
+In the case of the initial CR for a fiscal year, duration in days is measured from the first day of the year through to subsequent CRs for a fiscal year, duration in days is measured from the day after the expiration of the preceding CR.
+Please see the notes to T further explanation of the methodology for this figure.